Chairman of Lanzhou Veolia apologises after water pollution in China

-BEIJING The chairman of Lanzhou Veolia Water Co, partly owned by a subsidiary of French utility Veolia Environnement (VIE.PA), has apologised after a cancer-inducing chemical was found in tap water supplied by the company.
+BEIJING The chairman of the Chinese unit of French utility Veolia Environnement (VIE.PA) has apologised to the public after a cancer-inducing chemical was found in tap water supplied by the company, the Xinhua news agency said.

-Benzene was found in tap water supplied by the Lanzhou Veolia Water Co in the north-western city of Lanzhou on April 10, forcing the city of 3.6 million people to turn off supplies in one district.
+Benzene was found in tap water supplied by the Lanzhou Veolia Water Company in the northwestern city of Lanzhou on April 10, forcing the city of 3.6 million people to turn off supplies in one district.
 Other residents were warned not to drink tap water for a day.

 Last week, China blamed Veolia for failing to maintain water quality.
-Veolia said at the time it was not responsible for polluting the tap water with benzene.
+Veolia said it was not responsible for polluting the tap water with benzene.

-Yao Xin, chairman of Lanzhou Veolia Water Co "bowed and expressed his apology" at a news conference organised by the government of Lanzhou, the Xinhua state news agency said late on Tuesday.
+Yao Xin, chairman of Lanzhou Veolia Water Company "bowed and expressed his apology" at a news conference organised by the government of Lanzhou, the Xinhua state news agency said late on Tuesday.

-Yao said the reason he had not apologised sooner "was that he and all his staff had been putting all their energy into identifying the cause of the contamination and building new water pipelines", Xinhua quoted him as saying.
+Yao said the reason he had not apologised sooner "was that he and all his staff had been putting all their energy into identifying the cause of the contamination and building new water pipelines".

 Justine Shui, a Hong Kong-based spokeswoman for Veolia Water China, said by email it was "absolutely normal for the chairman of (the) joint venture to apologise to the customers for the inconvenience caused".